manifold-systems/manifold/docs/index.md

 ---

 ## What is Manifold?
-[Manifold](http://manifold.systems) plugs into Java to supplement it with game-changing features, from Type-safe Metaprogramming, Extension Methods, Operator Overloading, and Unit Expressions to an integrated Template Engine and a Preprocessor.
+[Manifold](http://manifold.systems) plugs into Java to supplement it with game-changing features, including Type-safe Metaprogramming, Extension Methods, Operator Overloading, Unit Expressions, Java Template Engine, Preprocessor, and more.
 All fully supported in IntelliJ IDEA.
 Simply add Manifold to your project and begin taking advantage of it.

 ## What can you do with Manifold?